SelfReplay: Adapting Self-Supervised Sensory Models via Adaptive Meta-Task Replay: Experiments

-Our ablation study demonstrated varying effectiveness of pretext replay across different self-supervised learning methods.
-To understand the discrepancies, we delved deeper into how domain shifts affect different self-supervised learning methods.
-We pre-trained models using CPC, SimCLR, and Multi-Task Learning in a leave-one-domain-out setup and then fine-tuned them in a novel domain.
-We term it as an out-of-domain setting.
-For comparison, we established an in-domain setting for baseline, where pre-training and fine-tuning occur within the same domain.
-When moving from in-domain to out-of-domain, the performance drop quantifies each method's vulnerability to domain shift.
-While our initial motivational analysis (in \S\ref{sec:intro}) compared models pre-trained with different data sizes (the out-of-domain setting had larger data), this study ensures a fair comparison by equalizing the data size across both in-domain and out-of-domain settings.
+Our evaluation of \proj{} across different self-supervised learning methods (Section~\ref{sec:ssl_results}) revealed varying impacts depending on the method.
+To investigate this difference, we examined how domain shifts affect each method.
+We pre-trained models using SimCLR, CPC, and multi-task learning in a leave-one-domain-out setup and fine-tuned them in a novel domain (\textit{out-of-domain}) setting.
+For comparison, we created an \textit{in-domain} baseline, where pre-training and fine-tuning occur within the same domain.
+We measure each method’s sensitivity to domain shifts by comparing performance drops from in-domain with out-of-domain.
+We equalized data sizes across both settings to ensure fair comparisons.

-Fig.~\ref{fig:domain_effect} illustrates the impact of domain shift on various self-supervised learning methods.
-When models are fine-tuned and tested on data that differ from their pre-training domain, a common trend of performance decline is observed, highlighting the negative effects of domain shifts.
-However, the level of this decline varies with the self-supervised learning method.
-Specifically, models pre-trained with CPC show a notable average drop of 19.15\%p F1-score, whereas SimCLR exhibits a 6.7\%p decrease and Multi-Task Learning with a more modest decline of 4.95\%p.
+Figure~\ref{fig:domain_effect} illustrates the results.
+Each self-supervised method experiences a drop in performance when fine-tuned and tested on out-of-domain data, highlighting the challenge of domain shifts.
+However, the level of decline differs by method: CPC shows the largest drop, with an average F1-score reduction of 19.15\%p, while SimCLR and multi-task learning have moderate decreases of 6.7\%p and 4.95\%p, respectively.

-This variability suggests that the impact of domain shift is dependent on the self-supervised learning method employed during pre-training.
-CPC's predictive task—forecasting future segments based on past segments—tends to be highly domain-specific.
-For example, a model pre-trained with CPC on data from a younger user group showing increasing activity levels over time might not perform well on data from old users who exhibit a decline in activity levels.
-With a different temporal trend, the model's predictive features may not generalize across these domain variations.
-Conversely, Multi-Task Learning's pretext task involves identifying the type of augmentation applied to the data and is less domain-specific.
-In the previous example, knowledge acquired from detecting augmentations in one user group's data could transfer more effectively to another group, since recognizing augmented data characteristics (\eg{} rotation) does not necessarily depend on user-specific trends.

-These findings teach us two insights: (1) domain shift negatively impacts the fine-tuning performance of pre-trained models, and (2) the degree of this impact depends on the pretext task's sensitivity to domains.
-Our ablation study verifies this, showing that the effectiveness of our pretext replay varies across different self-supervised learning methods.
-While we have assessed the domain shift effects on three popular methods, our results underscore the necessity to investigate various self-supervised learning methods.